 Looking at the beautiful villages on the northern side of Ooty, we had got a feeling it would be a long stay here.
 But for the day, we were more than exhausted, so got a room quickly and slept.

-I am Deepak Chauhan, traveler, photographer and a rider from Haridwar, India.
+I am Deepak Chauhan, traveler, photographer, rider and a TEDX speaker from Haridwar, India.
 I started traveling on a motorcycle by coincidence when my friend(Bhishma) asked me for a short Trip from Mumbai to Goa On a Motorcycle and he didn't know how to ride one.
-We started on his motorcycle for a weekend trip and ended traveling 46000+km across India in 500+days on a royal Enfield .
-During this trip I quit my job but kept of running on people generosity.
-After my Indian tour, I started a crowdfunding campaign for Europe Trip and recently I have Traveled 16,000 Km across 18 European countries on a 25-year-old motorcycle using Crowdfunding .
-During my Europe Trip I found CastrolBiking as a sponsor and I saved some money (using Couch surfing )during my Europe trip.
-Using that money, I will be going for south East Asia road trip on a motorcycle in November 2017.
+We started on his motorcycle for a weekend trip and ended up traveling 46000+km across India in 500+days on a Royal Enfield.
+During this trip, I quit my job but kept traveling on people generosity.
+After my India tour, I started a crowdfunding campaign for Europe Trip and Traveled 16,000 Km across 18 European countries on a 25-year-old motorcycle using the Crowdfunded money.
+I saved some money (using Couch surfing )during my Europe trip.

 Thank you for checking out my blog and spending your precious time in exploring my vision